Call local rate

 Do I want to be with my partner, or do I need to be with them?

-For you to be considering divorce, there must be signs that your marriage could be over, but one of the key questions I often invite people to sit with is this: are you with your spouse because you want to be with them, or because you feel you cannot be without them?
+For you to be considering divorce, there must be signs that your marriage could be over, but one of the key questions I often invite people to sit with is this: Are you with your spouse because you want to be with them, or because you feel you cannot be without them?

 If it is the first, it usually means you are meeting your partner as a fully independent person.
 You choose them, rather than need them.
 If they were suddenly removed from your life, there would be a painful emotional gap, of course.
 You might grieve the shared memories, the companionship, and the love.
 But your life would still feel whole.
 You would still have friends, interests, a sense of identity, and a foundation to stand on.